tlfjar/rancher-projects/Install-RancherOS/Install-RancherOS.md

 `sudo ros install -c cloud-config.yaml -d /dev/sda`

 If you have your file saved elsewhere, or under a different name, you can replace the `cloud-config.yaml` portion above with the link.
 If you are using a private Github repository, I recommend that you download the file using the `wget` command first, as it seems that the token changes pretty quickly.
+Also, for the sake of simplicity, go ahead and use the `mv` command to change the bizarre name the file will have to "cloud-config.yaml"

 You can now ssh into your server (after configuring the IP you set as static) using your ssh method of choice.
 I personally use putty, because Windows.